stackmon/stackmon.github.io/docs/index.md

 StackMon is not trying to reimplement the wheel, but intsead combine existing and time proven tools using sometimes non standart ways of doing usual things.

-- [Cloudmon](/cloudmon) - whole stack is very complex to oversee, so a single CLI for dealing with various components is being developed
+- [Cloudmon](/docs/cloudmon) - whole stack is very complex to oversee, so a single CLI for dealing with various components is being developed

-- [ApiMon](/apimon) - Scheduler and executor for tests
+- [ApiMon](/docs/apimon) - Scheduler and executor for tests

-- EpMon - Endpoint monitoring (dummy GET requests to specific endpoints expecting to get back something like a 200 status code)
+- [EpMon](/docs/epmon) - Endpoint monitoring (dummy GET requests to specific endpoints expecting to get back something like a 200 status code)

-- [Status Dashboard](/status-dashboard) - no service provider is able to avoid necessity of having status dashboard.
+- [Status Dashboard](/docs/status-dashboard) - no service provider is able to avoid necessity of having status dashboard.
 A tiny open status dashboard is created with customizability in mind.

+## Principles

+Everything opensource.